zeek/zeek-docs/scripts/policy/frameworks/cluster/agent/api.zeek.rst

 :zeek:id:`ClusterAgent::API::agent_welcome_request`: :zeek:type:`event`      The controller sends this event to confirm to the agent that it is
                                                                              part of the current cluster topology.
 :zeek:id:`ClusterAgent::API::agent_welcome_response`: :zeek:type:`event`     Response to an agent_welcome_request event.
+:zeek:id:`ClusterAgent::API::get_nodes_request`: :zeek:type:`event`          The controller sends this event to request a list of
+                                                                             :zeek:see:`ClusterController::Types::NodeStatus` records that capture
+                                                                             the status of Supervisor-managed nodes running on this instance.
+:zeek:id:`ClusterAgent::API::get_nodes_response`: :zeek:type:`event`         Response to a get_nodes_request event.
 :zeek:id:`ClusterAgent::API::notify_agent_hello`: :zeek:type:`event`         The agent sends this event upon peering as a "check-in", informing
                                                                              the controller that an agent of the given name is now available to communicate with.